Wasabi may excite your taste buds, but for dogs, this spicy condiment can burn their mouth, upset their stomach, and cause major gas and bloating.

 If your dog has preexisting conditions

-This is when you may want to consult with your friendly veterinarian’s office.
-If your dog has preexisting medical or physical conditions such as kidney disease or GI problems.
-The hot flavor of wasabi and the way the product irritates the sensitive lining of the GI tract can aggravate some preexisting conditions.
+If your dog has preexisting medical or physical conditions such as kidney disease or GI problems, you may want to consult with your veterinarian.
+The heat of the wasabi and irritation to the GI tract’s sensitive lining may aggravate some preexisting conditions.
 You may not even know your dog has a medical condition like gastritis or inflammation of the stomach or intestines.
-With either of these medical conditions, when a dog eats any amount of wasabi, the result can be more extreme.
+With either of these medical conditions, when a dog eats any wasabi, the result can be more extreme.

-Any foods that your dog should not eat, should be kept out of reach.
-But, dogs are very quick when it comes to snatching a bite to eat.
-When you order food in, avoid feeding your dog.
+Any foods that your dog should not eat should be out of their reach.
+However, dogs are very quick when it comes to snatching things unattended or that drop to the floor.
+When you order in, avoid feeding your dog.
 And, if you leave the food for any amount of time, move it out of the dog’s reach.
-Above all, consider training your dog to leave wasabi alone, by training them to leave all human food alone.
-Dog snacks, treats, and main meals should not come from your dining room table or from your food delivery bag.
+Above all, consider training your dog to leave wasabi alone by teaching them to leave all human food alone.
+Dog treats and main meals should not come from your dining room table or your food delivery bag.

-And, any wasabi that happens to be left over from a sushi meal can be stored in the fridge for up to one year, while wasabi peas can remain tightly closed in a pantry or cupboard for up to 3 weeks.
+Any wasabi leftovers from a sushi meal can be stored in the fridge for up to one year, while wasabi peas can remain tightly closed in a pantry or cupboard for up to 3 weeks.
 Wasabi spices in powder form will not go bad, but their flavor will diminish significantly over time.